-In particular Jefferies has the following controls and procedures in place designed to manage and detect possible research conflicts:
+In particular, Jefferies has the following controls and procedures in place designed to manage and detect possible research conflicts:

-- the provision of internal guidance and training on the identification of possible issues of conflict as and when they arise: - escalation procedures for ensuring that issues identified are referred to and considered at the appropriate level within Jefferies, and on the identification and eradication of inappropriate exercise of influence; - review and pre-approval of investment research initiation and rating changes by an internal committee and imposing 24 hour employee trading restrictions immediately following publication of such research; - editorial guidelines and procedures for supervisory review of research prior to publication; - limiting the production and publication of investment research to employees of the Research Department and only allowing the publication of investment research that is independent. - monitoring of potential conflicts arising out of the publication of research in the period before, during and after investment banking transactions by the Control Group (part of the Compliance Department) by the use of a Watch and Restricted List. - disclosures.
-Matters disclosed may include interests of Jefferies in securities of companies referred to in the Research Report, directorships and other material relationships, market making or trading, investment banking mandates or relationships and personal interests of an Analyst or the relatives of an Analyst as appropriate.
+- The provision of internal guidance and training on the identification of possible issues of conflict as and when they arise; - Escalation procedures for ensuring that issues identified are referred to and considered at the appropriate level within Jefferies, and on the identification and eradication of inappropriate exercise of influence; - Review and pre-approval of investment research initiation and rating changes by an internal committee and imposing 24h o u r employee trading restrictions immediately following publication of such research; - Editorial guidelines and procedures for supervisory review of research prior to publication; - Limiting the production and publication of investment research to employees of the Research Department and only allowing the publication of investment research that is independent;

+- Monitoring of potential conflicts arising out of the publication of research in the period before, during and after investment banking transactions by the Control Group (part of the Compliance Department) by the use of a Watch and Restricted List; - Disclosures.
+Matters disclosed may include interests of Jefferies in securities of companies referred to in the Research Report, directorships and other material relationships, market making or trading, investment banking mandates or relationships and personal interests of an Analyst or the relatives of an Analyst as appropriate; - Controls on PA dealing by analysts.